-Transfer or Apply Non-Degree Credits earned after Matriculation - Completed at another GWU Program
+Transfer or Apply Non-Degree Credits earned after Matriculation for Master programs-Completed at another GWU Program

-Submit a separate form for each course you wish to transfer with the course name and number, institution and semester/year [Student to obtain necessary signatures]
+Submit a separate petition for each course you wish to transfer with the course name and number, institution and semester/year [Student to obtain necessary signatures]

-- If you are applying graduate credits from within GWSPH, you do not need to request an official transcript. - Submit course syllabus(s) for course(s) (Note: Syllabi will be reviewed by the GW course instructor to determine the equivalency for the substitution). - Obtain an official, sealed transcript(s) - Grade earned for the transferred course must be a "B" or better for each course, completed within the past three years, and not used to satisfy requirements for a prior degree. - Submit to gwsphrecords@gwu.edu
+- If you are applying graduate credits from within GWSPH, you do not need to request an official transcript. - Submit course syllabus(s) for course(s) (Note: Syllabi will be reviewed by the GW course instructor to determine the equivalency for the substitution). - Obtain an official, sealed transcript(s) - Grade earned for the transferred course must be a "B" or better for each course, completed within the past three years, and not used to satisfy requirements for a prior degree. - Submit to gwsphrecords@gwu.edu similar course in another degree program, for example), then the student may be granted permission to "waive & replace" the required GW course with an equivalent amount of elective credits.
+Transfer credits to GW transcript taken before matriculation from an accredited institution (course must have been completed within 3 years of matriculation; earned grade of B or better; and course cannot have counted toward another degree)

-Waive & Replace a Required GW Class with Elective Credits
+Waive & Replace a Required GW Class with Elective Credits for Master students

 In particular circumstances, a GW student may waive a required course and replace that waived course with elective credits.
-If the GW professor teaching the required course that the student seeks to waive agrees the student already possesses the requisite knowledge that the course provides (by having taken a similar course in another degree program, for example), then the student may be granted permission to "waive & replace" the required GW course with an equivalent amount of elective credits.
+If the GW professor teaching the required course that the student seeks to waive agrees the student already possesses the requisite knowledge that the course provides (by having taken a